dr-leo/pandaSDMX/doc/index.rst

 package aimed at becoming the
 most intuitive and versatile tool to retrieve and acquire statistical data and metadata disseminated in `SDMX <http://www.sdmx.org>`_ format.
+It supports out of the box
-It works well with the SDMX services of the European statistics office (Eurostat), the French National Institute for statistics (INSEE), and the European Central Bank (ECB).
-While pandaSDMX is extensible to cater any output format, it currently supports only `pandas <http://pandas.pydata.org>`_, the gold-standard of data analysis in Python.
-But from pandas you can export your data to Excel and friends.
+the SDMX services of the European statistics office (Eurostat), the European Central Bank (ECB), and the French National Institute for statistics (INSEE). pandaSDMX can export data and metadata as `pandas <http://pandas.pydata.org>`_ DataFrames, the gold-standard of data analysis in Python.
+From pandas you can export data and metadata to Excel, R and friends.
+As from version 0.4, pandaSDMX can export data to many other file formats and database backends via `Odo <odo.readthedocs.org/>`_.

 Main features
 ---------------------